 This is where comfort items become essential.
 A soft robe that opens easily for feeding and skin-to-skin contact isn't just cosy—it's practical.
 Slippers with grip soles mean she can safely move around during those midnight feeds.
 A weighted blanket or luxurious throw provides warmth during long nursing sessions and offers a small moment of comfort during a demanding day.

-Breast care items like nipple shields, nursing pads, or soothing balms address real physical challenges she may be facing.
+For a mother who is breastfeeding, practical items such as nursing pads or other feeding essentials may be appreciated — particularly if you know they suit her individual preferences and needs.
 These gifts show you understand the realities of early motherhood, not just the Instagram-filtered version.

 These gifts work best when paired with practical support: an offer to watch the baby while she takes a bath, or a commitment to book that massage appointment for her.
 The gift becomes even more meaningful when it's paired with the gift of time and space to actually use it.